|

 The boy pulled hard on the rope, and the elves around him stopped

 as one.
-Haldir came up beside him and leant close to his ear.
+Haldir came up beside him and leaned close to his ear.

 What? he whispered.